Friday, 26 July

 I was therefore determined that my own children be less ignorant.
 Each would learn an instrument.
 When the youngest William started the piano at age six, his teacher Françoise, whom I’d already known for the several years Georgina had been playing, asked if I could sit in on William’s half-hour lesson so that I might help him practise.

 After a month she asked if I wouldn’t like to try a few notes myself.
 Within two weeks I was getting my own full hour lesson and I’ve never looked back.
 Françoise, by now also a dear friend, is still my teacher—including while I was in Berlin, when she gave me lessons via Skype.
-No one's ever going to request a concert but learning a new piece or playing my repertoire gives me huge pleasure; seeing my fingers scuttle across the keyboard, hearing them emit coherent sound from the instrument, still fills me with wonder.
+No one's ever going to request a concert at the Salle Pleyel but learning a new piece or playing my repertoire gives me huge pleasure; seeing my fingers scuttle across the keyboard, hearing them emit coherent sound from the instrument, still fills me with wonder.

 My first lessons were on our upright Gaveau but after a few years, with several family members playing and a corner of our living room just made for it, we bought a demi-queue ('half-grand') Bösendorfer, a Vienna-born aristocrat of the piano world.
 The night before delivery I had a nightmare that the atelier had decided I wasn't worthy of such a majestic instrument and was putting a stop to the purchase.